Results day, Clearing and Adjustment

 If you're eligible for Adjustment, your UCAS Track profile will display a ‘Register for Adjustment’ option.

-- If you do change your mind and want to attend somewhere different, make sure your decisions are measured and rational
+- If you change your mind and want to attend somewhere different, make sure your decisions are measured and rational

 - Adjustment can be useful in larger cities where there are two or more universities in close proximity, and it’s easy to switch universities if accommodation isn't an issue